johnpfay/Water-Data-Bootcamp/Setup/SettingUpYourCondaEnvironment.md

 **Conda** provides capability of creating multiple virtual environments.

+---

-## Creating your personal Python environment with Conda
+## ►Creating your personal Python environment with Conda◄

 Now that we have the background, let's get started creating our own Python environment on our virtual machine.
 We'll do this with a set of Conda commands run at the Anaconda prompt.
 The process we are about to do is well documented on the Conda User Guide: https://conda.io/docs/user-guide/tasks/manage-environments.html.
 You can also download a Conda cheat sheet here: https://conda.io/docs/_downloads/conda-cheatsheet.pdf, for when you're more comfortable with the process...